Vandalia, Missouri

-Vandalia is a city in northeastern Audrain and extending into southeastern Ralls Counties in the U.S. state of Missouri.
+Vandalia is a city in northeastern Audrain County and extending into southeastern Ralls County in Missouri, United States.
 The population was 3,553 at the 2020 census, which includes about 1,000 prisoners incarcerated at the prison located within the city limits.

 The Audrain County portion of Vandalia is part of the Mexico Micropolitan Statistical Area, while the Ralls County portion is part of the Hannibal Micropolitan Statistical Area.

 History

 Vandalia was laid off by Aaron McPike and Judge Harmen Caldwell in 1870 and platted in 1871.
 The city was named after Vandalia, Illinois.
 Aaron McPike transferred the lumber used to build the first homes from Louisiana, Missouri.
 A post office called Vandalia has been in operation since 1871.

 The Lincoln School was listed on the National Register of Historic Places in 1996.